Growing

 in the clinostar

-By exposing stem cells to specific growth factors and other signaling molecules in a temporal sequence and in a controlled environment, researchers can coax them to differentiate into brain cells and self-organize into brain-like structures.
+By exposing stem cells to specific growth factors and other signaling molecules in a temporal sequence and a controlled environment, researchers can coax them to differentiate into brain cells and self-organize into brain-like structures.

-Growing brain organoids in 3D
+Growing neural organoids in 3D

 White Paper